ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 What happens here?
 We simply _dynamically_ convert `data` to an `int`.
 This cast is evaluated at runtime: when a call to `cast!` is encountered, it will return a `int` object that represents `data`.
-This uses the sub-typing scheme: if the real type of `data` is `int` or one of its child, it'll work, else it'll throw a runtime error.
+This uses the inverse of sub-typing scheme: if the real type of `data` is `int` or one of its **mother** classes, it'll work, else it'll throw a runtime error.

 Dynamic typecasting is especially useful when coupled with the `instanceof` operator, which checks if a value is instance of a given class.
 Here is how it goes: